 Fluoride glass has a very low refractive index, which means that the bending and breaking of light into its primary colors (dispersion) is less than with a glass with a higher refractive index.

-Lenses made of Extra-Low-Dispersion Glass reduce chromatic aberration (color fringing), the result is an exceptionally detailed, true to color and extremely contour-sharp and high-contrast image.
+Lenses made of Extra-Low-Dispersion Glass reduce chromatic aberration (color fringing), resulting in an exceptionally detailed, true-to-color, extremely contour-sharp, and high-contrast image.

 But ED glass alone cannot work magic and does not make “super binoculars”.
 ED glass can only lead to better results if all other parameters are already optimally coordinated.

-Regular HD glass lenses in the hands of the best binoculars makers might produce better results than ED glass handled by an inexperienced binoculars maker.
+Regular HD glass lenses in the hands of the best binocular makers might produce better results than ED glass handled by an inexperienced binocular maker.

 Image Errors – Aberration in binoculars